Innocent-ICS/asr-afrispeech/Evaluation_Results.md

 - Additional training data or transfer learning would help
 - The task (medical/technical Shona transcription) is inherently challenging

+N.B.
+This current repository has the ability to train the LSTM and GRU versions of the RNN with and without attention.
+However due to time constraints those experiments are reserved for the next development cycle.

 ---

 ## Appendix: Complete Training Logs